anujababy1/leaderboard/README.md

 -   Now, the application is available at `http://127.0.0.1:80`, and PHPMyAdmin is accessible at `http://127.0.0.1:8001`

--   To run the unit test test
+-   To run the unit test
     ```bash
-    ./vendor/bin/sail test
+    ./vendor/bin/sail artisan test
     ```

 **_Without Docker_**

 If you don't have Docker installed, you will need PHP 8, MySQL, and Composer.
 You'll also need to install Composer dependencies manually.
-Alternatively, you can use XAMPP, WAMP, or LAMP for your development environment.
+You can use XAMPP, WAMP, or LAMP for your development environment for PHP and MySQL.

 -   Create a `.env` file by copying `.env.example`.
 Provide the DB credentials and API_TOKEN value.